Ocala Lyft Accident Lawyer

-Under the pure comparative fault laws in Florida, your final compensation award can be reduced if you were partly to blame.
-Every responsible party is liable for their share of the damages.
+Under the modified comparative fault laws in Florida, your final compensation award can be reduced if you were partly to blame.
+Your award can also be eliminated entirely if you were 51% or more at fault for your accident.
+Aside from that, every responsible party is liable for their share of the damages.
 In other words, if you were 20% responsible for a crash, you can take home 80% of your settlement or verdict.

 We’ll Fight to Recover Compensation for All of Your Lyft Accident Injuries

 Getting hurt in an accident can turn your whole life upside down.
 The financial setbacks you might experience can also be significant.
 You shouldn’t have to pay for someone else’s mistake.